 Franciacorta Is Made In The Champagne Method

 Named for the region where it's produced, Franciacorta wine is made in the “Champenoise” style or Traditional Method, so Franciacorta has a lot in common with Champagne than, say, prosecco.
+That’s why you hear some refer to Franciacorta as Italian champagne.
 Rather than getting its bubbles from a second fermentation in the tank, as prosecco does, Franciacorta becomes carbonated during its in-bottle secondary fermentation, giving it a drier, more yeasty taste.

 Just Don’t Call It “The Champagne Of Italy"

+Yes, we hear Franciacorta referred to as Italian champagne a lot.
 While Franciacorta winemakers take their methods from Champagne, it remains a solidly Italian wine.
 Yes, the name means, literally, “short France,” but that’s more of a historic nod to Charlemagne than it is to Champagne.
 To put it in perspective, Franciacorta is in the Brescia district of Lombardy, about an hour outside of Milan in central northern Italy.
-Its idyllic perch on the south shore of Lake Iseo mean it's downwind from the Alps, but thanks to the water, those breezes are tempered a bit.
+Its idyllic perch on the south shore of Lake Iseo mean it's downwind from the Alps, but thanks to the water, those breezes are tempered a bit (again, a perfect day trip from Milan!).
 The Alpine foothills ringing the area ensure a specific microclimate that’s a good deal warmer than Champagne is, so drinkers can expect riper grapes, which means more fruit-forward wines.
+So all in all, this is more of an Italian sparkling wine.

 While Franciacorta is similar to Champagne in that the two primary grapes used are Chardonnay and Pinot Noir, they stray from the French by allowing Pinot Blanc into the mix.
 The production is also heavily regulated: wines are allowed to have up to 85% Chardonnay, 10% Pinot Noir, and 5% Pinot Blanc and each different designation of Franciacorta is required to spend specific amounts of time, aging, and contact with the yeast.